manasa-se/searchengine/README.md

 Search Engine up on heroku at -- http://quaero.herokuapp.com/

-Dynamic load of results on scroll implemented with AJAX (test word 'page') Google+ login implemented
+-Dynamic load of results on scroll implemented with AJAX (test word 'page')

+-Google+ login implemented